CHIMNEY SWEEP AND HEARTH PROFESSIONAL OF CT MA AND RI

 IMPORTANCE OF CHIMNEY MAINTENANCE

-The following statistics are excerpted from the 2003-2005 Residential Fire Loss Estimates released by the U.S. Consumer Product Safety Commission (USCPSC), August 2008.
-These are the latest statistics available as of 9/1/08.
-(The full report is available from the USCPSC here: http://www.cpsc.gov/LIBRARY/fire05.pdf
+The following statistics are excerpted from the 2008-2010 Residential Fire Loss Estimates released by the U.S. Consumer Product Safety Commission (USCPSC), August 2010.
+These are the latest statistics available as of 9/1/10.
+(The full report is available from the USCPSC) here: http://www.cpsc.gov/PageFiles/130049/fire10.pdf

-In 2005, there were 24,500 residential fires in the United States originating in chimneys, fireplaces and solid fuel appliances, according to the United States Consumer Product Safety Commission.
-These fires resulted in 110 personal injuries, 20 deaths and $115.2 million in property damage.
+Between 2008 and 2010, there were 77,500 residential fires in the United States originating in chimneys, fireplaces and solid fuel appliances, according to the United States Consumer Product Safety Commission.
+These fires resulted in 270 personal injuries, 50 deaths and $407.5 million in property damage.

 Virtually all of these fires were preventable according to the Chimney Safety Institute of America (CSIA), a non-profit institution dedicated to public and chimney professional education.
 Both CSIA and the National Fire Protection Association recommend yearly chimney inspections to help prevent these hazards.